 A couple winters ago, I had pneumonia, and ever since, I have been more aware about keeping my immune system strong.
-One of the things I happened upon was dried elderberries, and after reading through some recipes, realized it would be easy to make.
+One of the things I happened upon was dried elderberries, and after reading through some recipes, figured it would be easy to make syrup and other recipes.
 Elderberry syrup is a great way to help power you through the cold and flu system, boosting your immune system as far as prevention and also recovering from being sick.

 Note: do NOT eat the dried elderberries on their own!
 They can make you sick, as small as they are!

 - Optional – spices (you may want to take a look around on the internet for ideas for what spices will add more health benefits).
 For example, 1 tablespoon fresh or dried ginger root and 1 teaspoon cinnamon powder.

 - 1 cup raw honey – I recommend a local honey, as I love to support local when I can, and I have also heard there are benefits to using local honey as far as allergies

 Bring water to a boil.